Anthropophobia – Fear of People

 Almost every phobia responds well to psychological interventions.

-Tranceform Psychology can offer a range of different psychological therapy solutions for Anthropophobia which you can read about below.
+Tranceform Psychology can offer a range of different psychotherapy solutions for Anthropophobia which you can read about below.

 Cognitive Behavioural Therapy for Anthropophobia

-If you’re committed to overcoming your Anthropophobia problems then we highly recommend following our Tranceformental CBT 10 session programme.
+If you’re committed to overcoming your Anthropophobia problems then we highly recommend following our Cognitive Behavioural Therapy programme.

 It will also help you to identify how unhelpful thinking and limiting beliefs might be reinforcing the issues, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.